Marvive/logos-search/README.md

 - Launches the selected layout right away through its stored Logos URI.
 - Use the built-in action panel to copy the URI, reload the list, or reveal `layouts.db`.

+### Logos Tools Launcher

+- Surfaces a curated catalog of Logos tools, builders, and interactives (Atlas, Text Comparison, Sermon Builder, Copy Bible Verses, Advanced Timeline, Psalms Explorer, etc.) with instant filtering.
+- Includes synonyms, command phrases, and interactive IDs so Raycast's autocomplete matches whatever you remember typing in Logos' command box.
+- Opening a tool cycles through ref.ly, `logos4:` and `logos4-command://` URIs to reliably launch the target view, plus quick actions let you copy the command text or URI for reuse.

 ## Configuration

 ### Version Aliases (Open Verse command)